bnjmnsbl/berlinOS-demo/guides/style-guide-python.md

 # How we code Python

-A lot of the software we make at City of Amsterdam is written in Python.
+A lot of the software we make is written in Python.

 In general we try to follow the common community guidelines, including [PEP-8: Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/)